 These books by Roald Dahl are generally comprehensible for children who are about age 7 to 10.
 They’re written at a complexity on the upper end of beginning chapter books.

 Matilda is a Roald Dhal book about a girl with horrid parents who goes to a school with a bullying headmistress but a kind teacher.
-Matilda not only is a reader but also has some magic!
-It’s my favorite of all Roald Dahl books because girl power and reading.
+Matilda is a heroine for us all.
+She loves to read…and has magical powers!
+This is my favorite of all Roald Dahl books because of girl power and reading.
 I also like the movie versions— do you?
-Now, there’s a new version of the movie you can watch on online, also.

 Charlie and the Chocolate Factory